 Organic honey can do a lot more than just sweeten our breakfast - we show how liquid gold promotes environmental protection and what is important when choosing

 Author: Katharina Healing

 Honey - the liquid gold for sweet enjoyment.
 We spread it on our morning bread, refine salads or caramelize fruit with it.
 Nevertheless, there are more and more problems associated with the production of honey.
 For one, are bees increasingly from Aussterben threatened if nothing changes in the way honey is produced.
-On the other hand, the quality of the honey can fluctuate greatly and ultimately even harm the body more than it is good.
+On the other hand, the Quality of honey fluctuate greatly and ultimately harm the body more than it is good.

 But how do you recognize high quality organic honey and which are the best?

 Premium, Auslese and Real German Honey as a quality feature

 Notes such as "Premium", "Auslese" and "Real German Honey" indicate a very high quality organic honey.
 First of all, it is important to know that the notes "Premium" or "Auslese" are only allowed to carry honeys that meet strict quality standards.
 Mostly even much stricter than what the German honey regulation pretends.

 These criteria include standards regarding maturity, extraction, processing, filling and storage.
 Of the German Beekeeping Association (DIB) also provides similar criteria under the registered trademark "Echter Deutscher Honig", which exceed the German Honey Ordinance.